 Tell us about your organisation

 We are based in a small farming rural area with a population of 6,230.
 Our organisation was established in 1983 and we currently have a membership of 112 and this is growing on a yearly basis.
 We provide broadcasts 14 hours a day which includes approximately 9 hours of local content.
 We have 2 hours of content per week from the local Philipino community.
-We have 11 community partnerships including 2 primary schools 1 neighbourhood house, the local football club and 15 regular sponsors.
+We have 11 community partnerships including 2 primary schools, 1 neighbourhood house, the local football club and 15 regular sponsors.
 During local emergencies we provide up to date information to our community.

 Must be no more than 150 words